-- A. The Interfraternity Council Director of Service and Philanthropy and the Panhellenic Vice President of Scholarship and Service shall open Philanthropy registration on Monday of dead week for the following semester.
-All philanthropy events must be registered within two weeks of the beginning of each semester. - B. A detailed schedule of events including the activities, timeline, organization for which the proceeds are being given, etc. shall be submitted for approval at the time of registration.
+- The Interfraternity Council Director of Service and Philanthropy and the Panhellenic Vice President of Scholarship and Service shall open Philanthropy registration on Monday of dead week for the following semester.
+Events must be registered at least 2 weeks prior to the event.
+Chapter's must prioritize scheduling all philanthropy events in the first month of the semester. - 2) A detailed schedule of events including the activities, timeline, organization for which the proceeds are being given, etc. shall be submitted for approval at the time of registration.
 After approval, a member of Panhellenic or the Interfraternity Council will contact each chapter as to whether an event has been approved by the councils.
 If a chapter chooses to participate without approval, they will be in violation of this policy and will be referred to the Greek Standards Board.
-Each chapter will receive access to the philanthropy calendar. - C. The host chapter shall notify eligible chapters by 5 pm on the Monday two weeks prior to the competition.
-At this time, the approved schedule will be given to the chapter President, social or philanthropy chairmen. - D. The competition shall not exceed a total of three (3) days and two (2) nights.
+Each chapter will receive access to the philanthropy calendar. - 3) The competition shall not exceed a total of three (3) days and two (2) nights.
 Events scheduled on weekdays shall go on during five (5) hour blocks of time.
-Weekend schedules can include the hours of 8 AM to 7 PM. - E. There can be no more than two (2) philanthropies per day.
-No events can be scheduled during Greek Week, Homecoming week, dead week or finals week. - F. There cannot be two similar philanthropies at the same time.
-Similar philanthropy competitions are those that draw from the same pool of participants as an already scheduled philanthropy event, and would therefore take participation away from the already scheduled philanthropy event. - G. The minimum number of participants will be five (5), and the maximum number of participants in any competition will be 15.
-Competitions must be open to all members and new members.
-An unlimited number of observers may be present. - H. Exceptions can only be granted by the Interfraternity Council Director of Service and Philanthropy (for men's fraternity competitions) and the Panhellenic Vice President of Scholarship and Service (for women's fraternity and women's sorority competitions). - I. The host chapter will provide evidence of the money raised from the philanthropy being given to the philanthropy benefactor.
+Weekend schedules can include the hours of 8 AM to 7 PM. - 4) There can be no more than two (2) philanthropies per day.
+No events can be scheduled during Homecoming week, dead week, or finals week.
+The Interfraternity Council Director of Service and Philanthropy shall release a tentative schedule ten (10) days prior to the first day of Greek week.
+There cannot be two similar philanthropies at the same time.
+Similar philanthropy competitions are those that draw from the same pool of participants as an already scheduled philanthropy event and would therefore take participation away from the already scheduled philanthropy event. - 5) Competitions must be open to all members and new members.
+An unlimited number of observers may be present. - 6) Exceptions can only be granted by the Interfraternity Council Director of Service and Philanthropy (for men's fraternity competitions) and the Panhellenic Vice President of Scholarship and Service (for women's fraternity and women's sorority competitions). - 7) The host chapter will provide evidence of the money raised from the philanthropy being given to the philanthropy benefactor.
 This evidence will be provided to the Director of Service and Philanthropy of the Interfraternity Council.

-ARTICLE II: RULES AND GUIDELINES
+ARTICLE II: Rules and Guidelines